Moths of North Carolina

 Habitats: Our records come primarily from dry-mesic upland stands of hardwoods.

-Larval Host Plants: Supposedly a general feeder on shrubs and small trees (see Wagner et al., 2011), but exact foodplants of wild larvae not given.
-No host records exist from North Carolina. - View
+Larval Host Plants: Reportedly a general feeder on shrubs and small trees.
+Wagner et al. (2011) specifically list maple (Acer), buckeye (Aesculus), apple (Malus), cherry (Prunus), oak (Quercus), and Viburnum.
+We do not have any host records from North Carolina. - View

 Wikipedia